slawqo/tobiko/doc/source/user/config.rst

     export TOBIKO_PREVENT_CREATE=True

-If this is set to ``True`` or ``1`` then Tobiko will not try to create resources like VMs, networks or routers and just run validation of what is exists in the cloud already.
+If this is set to ``True`` or ``1`` then Tobiko will not try to create resources like VMs, networks, routers or images and just run validation of what is exists in the cloud already.

 What's Next
 -----------